Building a Recycling-Oriented Society

 Inkjet Textile Printer Reducing Use of Water Resources

-The inkjet textile printer does not require the plate making and colored size mixing that is needed with conventional screen-printing.
-It also contributes to the reduction of resources usage and waste, since it enables on-demand production that uses only the amount of ink and material needed.
-Compared to conventional screen-printing, it reduces environmental impact significantly, with a 97% reduction in sizing usage, and a 62% reduction in water resources usage.
+The inkjet textile printer does not require plate making or colored paste preparation that is needed with conventional screen-printing.
+It also contributes to the reduction of resource usage and waste, since it enables on-demand production that uses only the amount of ink and material needed.
+Compared to conventional screen printing, it significantly reduces environmental impact, with a 97% reduction in sizing usage, and a 62% reduction in water use.

 Nassenger SP-1 inkjet textile printer